jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

-Russian state actors expanded the scope of their Ukraine war\-related cyber and influence operations to target Kyivs allies.
+Russian state actors expanded the scope of their Ukraine war\-related cyber and influence operations to target Kyiv’s allies.
 This was in addition to the numerous destructive wiper and cyberespionage operations targeting
 Ukrainian government and critical civilian